Textualize/textual/docs/guide/screens.md

 We've bound keys to each of these screens, so the user can switch between the screens.

 Pressing ++d++, ++s++, or ++h++ switches between these modes.

+## Screen events

+Textual will send a [ScreenSuspend](../events/screen_suspend.md) event to screens that have become inactive due to another screen being pushed, or switching via a mode.

+When a screen becomes active, Textual will send a [ScreenResume](../events/screen_resume.md) event to the newly active screen.

+These events can be useful if you want to disable processing for a screen that is no longer visible, for example.